 Frequently asked questions

-Are Meta Ray-Ban and Snap Spectacles the same kind of product?
+Are Meta Ray-Ban and Snap Specs the same kind of product?

-No. Meta Ray-Ban Gen 2 is an AI camera glasses product with no AR display.
-It is a content capture and ambient AI platform.
-Snap Spectacles is a true AR display product with spatial computing capabilities: world tracking, hand tracking, and persistent AR overlays.
-The brief, the tools, and the creative output are different for each.
+No. Meta Ray-Ban Gen 2 is a camera and AI audio platform with no AR display.
+Snap Specs is a true AR display product with a 51-degree binocular field of view, world tracking, hand tracking, and persistent spatial overlays.
+The brief, tools, and creative output are completely different for each platform.

-Which smart glasses have better reach for brand campaigns?
+Which smart glasses platform has better reach for brand campaigns?

 Which platform should I brief a developer to build for?

 Depends on the output.
-If the creative requires visible AR content the wearer sees (spatial overlays, world-anchored objects, hand interaction), brief for Spectacles.
+If the creative requires visible AR content the wearer sees, brief for Snap Specs.
 If the creative is about content capture, social reach, AI-guided audio, or livestreaming at scale, brief for Meta Ray-Ban.
-For events where you want a premium visual experience in a controlled space, Spectacles.
+For events where you want a premium visual experience in a controlled space, Snap Specs.
 For campaigns that need consumers to participate from their own devices, Meta Ray-Ban.

-We can help you decide.
-Fifteen minutes with someone who has built for both platforms is worth more than another hour of reading specs.
+We have built for both.
+Fifteen minutes with someone who has shipped on Snap Specs and Meta Ray-Ban is worth more than another hour of reading specs.

 Talk to us about your brief